weaverryan/ioMenuPlugin/docs/04-Importing-Yaml-Database.markdown

 -----------------------------------

-Another perk of the `ioDoctrineMenuPlugin` is that it comes packaged with an admin interface where the admin user can easilyreorder and reorganize the menus.
+Another perk of the `ioDoctrineMenuPlugin` is that it comes packaged with an admin interface where the admin user can easily reorder and reorganize the menus.